wp-plugins/schedulicity-online-appointment-booking/readme.txt

 Contributors: jprummer
 Tags: scheduling, appointment scheduling, appointment, online scheduling, online appointment book, hair, massage, nails, spa, acupuncture, health, wellness, schedulicity
 Requires at least: 3.0.1
-Tested up to: 4.0
+Tested up to: 4.1
-Stable tag: 2.0.3
+Stable tag: 2.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The leader in online appointment booking with over 40 million appointments booked. *Only available to users in the U.S. and Canada.
+The leader in online appointment booking with over 50 million appointments booked. *Only available to users in the U.S. and Canada.

 == Description ==

-If you already have Schedulicity, easily integrate with your site using the [schedule_now] and [schedule_now_button] shortcodes.
-You just need your
-6 character unique business key which you can find by logging into your account or by emailing
+If you already have Schedulicity, easily integrate with your site using our easy shortcode generator.
+You just need your 6 character unique business key which you can find by logging into your account or by emailing
 <a href="mailto:support@schedulicity.com">support@schedulicity.com</a>.

 Features:

-* 2 widget styles & 3 button styles.
+* 2 widget styles & 97 button styles.
 * Use a button, widget, or both!
 * Support for multiple accounts.
 * Easy setup with great support.